Inside:Cell Phone Rules for Tweens and Teens with Printable Cell Phone Contract

 To Surf the Web or Not Surf the Web?

 If you are giving a phone to a child in middle school, internet access is a bad idea.
 There are too many temptations for an age group that is already struggling with difficult physical and emotional changes.

 This is the perfect way to ensure your expectations are clearly outlined and what the consequences will be if they’re not met.

-Other posts you may like on the topic of tweens, teens and technology:
+Related posts about tweens, teens and technology:

 Anything else you might add to our Cell Phone Rules for Tweens and Teens?